-Strangers reach out to help woman who makes desperate post on NextDoor
+Strangers reach out to help woman who made desperate post on NextDoor

 “I just wanted to try and do something a little more tangible than to tell her where to go to get help,” Kuhfeld added, so he reached out to Gillard and offered to contact her landlord and pay her back rent so she wouldn’t get evicted.

-“What I was really trying to do was set an example for other people to perhaps do something a little more tangible as well and I think it worked,” Kuhfeld said.
+“What I was really trying to do was set an example for other people to perhaps do something a little more tangible as well, and I think it worked,” Kuhfeld said.

 It certainly seemed to.